Nanda-Re/psti/README.md

 - ~Create dynamic Top Items (not hardcoded)~ Done
 - Add limiter to Top Items
 - ~Change Top Item image to Slideshow image~ Slight changes is needed, otherwise is doe!
+- Top item checkbox is broken somehow...not returning check or unchecked value